|Born||in Grays, Essex, England, UK|

 Mini Bio (1)

 Russell Brand was born on June 4, 1975, in Grays, Essex, England, the son of Barbara Elizabeth (Nichols) and Ronald Henry Brand, a photographer.
 An only child, his parents divorced when he was only six months old, and he was subsequently raised by his mother.
 Enduring a difficult childhood that saw him living with relatives while his mother was treated for cancer and only sporadically visited by his father, Brand left home at age 16.
-Accepted by the Italia Conti Academy of Theatre Arts in 1991, he was expelled during his first year for bad behavior and drug use; by his own admission, he used a variety of illegal drugs and became addicted to heroin.
+Accepted by the Italia Conti Academy of Theatre Arts in 1991, he was expelled during his first year for bad behaviour and drug use; by his own admission, he used a variety of illegal drugs and became addicted to heroin.
 After being expelled from the Drama Centre London during his final term in 1995, he switched his focus primarily to comedy from acting.

 Brand's first significant stand-up appearances came in 2000, the same year he also became a video journalist for MTV, a job which he was subsequently fired from.
 Continuing to work both in TV and stand-up, he debuted his one-man show Better Now, an account of his heroin addiction, at the Edinburgh Festival in 2004.
 Brand became a popular British television star by appearing on Big Brother and hosting his own talk show and numerous other series, and in 2008 shot to fame worldwide as the rocker Aldous Snow in the hit comedy Forgetting Sarah Marshall (2008).
 After an appearance in the Adam Sandler comedy Bedtime Stories (2008), he reprised the character of Aldous in the comedy Get Him to the Greek (2010), opposite Jonah Hill.